Dynamic Feature Pruning and Consolidation for Occluded Person Re-Identification: Method

 \subsection{Implementation Details}

-We construct the pre-trained gallery memory following TransReID\cite{he2021transreid}.
-Our sparse encoder consists of 12 layers of transformer, and we choose to conduct token sparsification at layer 3, 6 and 9.
-In the multi-view feature matching module, we first identify 100 globally-similar gallery neighbors using cos distance in \cref{cos-dist}, and then search the final $K$ nearest gallery neighbors using the proposed distance in \cref{eq:distance_weight}.
+{ We choose the ViT-B/16 as our backbone for both the sparse encoder and gallery encoder.
+Our sparse encoder incorporates several modifications into the backbone, including camera encoding, patch overlapping with a stride of 11, batch normalization, and token sparsification at layer 3, 6, 9.
+Our gallery encoder has the same structure as the sparse encoder but does not conduct token sparsification.
+We construct the gallery memory with gallery image tokens as in \cref{imgtoken}.} In the multi-view feature matching module, we first identify 100 globally-similar gallery neighbors using cos distance in \cref{cos-dist}, and then search the final $K$ nearest gallery neighbors using the proposed distance in \cref{eq:distance weight}.
 We set the number of $K$ to 10 on Occluded-Duke dataset and 5 for others.
 In the training process, we resize all input images to 256 $\times$ 128.
-The training images are augmented with random horizontal flipping, padding, random cropping and random erasing \cite{zhong2020random}.
+The training images are augmented with random horizontal flipping, padding, random cropping and random erasing~\cite{zhong2020random}.
 The batch size is 64 with 4 images per ID and the learning rate is initialized as 0.008 with cosine learning rate decay.
-The distance weight $\alpha$ in \cref{eq:distance_weight} is 0.4 and the parameter of keep rate $\gamma$ is 0.8.
+The distance weight $\alpha$ in \cref{eq:distance weight} is 0.4 and the parameter of keep rate $\gamma$ is 0.8.
 We take consolidated $\mathrm{[cls]}$ token in \cref{consolidation-cls-otken} for model inference.
+For large-scale problems, we can further replace the full image tokens with [cls] tokens to save computation and memory.